icure/medtech-docs/sdks/how-to/how-to-share-data.md

 The `giveAccessTo` method **modifies** the shared entity and will fail if the version of the input entity doesn't match the latest version.

 In the previous example we shared the new `patient` first with `hcp2`, then with `p`.
-Since the patient changes we can't pass again `patient` to the second invocation of `giveAccessTo`, but we have to pass the `updatedPatient` we received from the first invocation, otherwise we will get an error.
+Since the first call modifies the patient entity, we cannot pass again `patient` to the second invocation of `giveAccessTo`, but we have to pass the `updatedPatient` we received from the first invocation.
+Failing to do so will trigger a conflict in the database and the invocation will return an error.

 :::

 :::note

-A patient is treated as any other data owner, and can also be given access to data of other patients.
+A patient is treated as any other data owner, and can also get access to data of other patients.
-This could be useful for example in situations where a patient wants to share their medical information with a close relative.
+This can be useful for example in situations where a patient wants to share their medical information with a close relative.

 :::

 ## Sharing data created by someone else

-Users are allowed to share any entity they have access to, even if they were not the original creators.
+Users are allowed to share any entity to which they have access, even if they were not the original creators.
 In this example `hcp1` creates a healthcare element and shares it with `p`.

 <!-- file://code-samples/how-to/sharing-data/index.mts snippet:create a healthcare element-->